-There are endless possibilities for what you can do with kiosks.
-Whether you are using them for point-of-sale systems in a business or for testing purposes in a school, kiosks are sure to increase productivity while saving you money.
+There are endless possibilities for what you can do with kiosks and this Chrome kiosk intro will show you what exactly a Chrome kiosk is, what you use a Chrome kiosk for, and more!
+Whether you are using them for point-of-sale systems in a business or for testing purposes in a school, Chrome kiosks are sure to increase productivity while saving you money.
 Here’s exactly what you’ll need to start using your Chrome device as a kiosk and have a smooth deployment.

-What you need to set up a Chrome kiosk
+What do I need to set up a Chrome kiosk?

 For hardware, you need a Chrome device and a display.

 - Chromebox: A Chromebox runs the same OS a Chromebook does, and you can upgrade its RAM.
 One advantage Chromeboxes have over Chromebits is that most of them have higher RAM and storage than Chromebits.
 Common brands include Asus, HP, Dell, AOPEN, Acer, and Lenovo.

 - Chromebase: Chromebases are desktops with fast booting speeds and 1080p displays.
 Some are touchscreen, which enhances kiosk interaction.
 Chromebases can come with or without touch support and have 1080p output over HDMI and DisplayPort interfaces. i3 and i7 Chromeboxes support full 4k resolution.
 Common brands include LG, Acer, and AOPEN.

 For software, you’ll need a Chrome license and a Chrome kiosk app: